crownstone/bluenet/docs/CHOICES.md

 ### Power usage (real)

 We are most interested in the real power, so that gets the most bits.
-To get the apparent power, you multiply the real power with the power factor, thus the apparent power will have a resolution equal to power factor resolution.
+To get the apparent power, you divide the real power with the power factor, thus the apparent power will have a resolution equal to power factor resolution.

 Should be able to represent a number from -3840 to 3840 (16A * 240V = 3840W).